 North Vancouver, Cates Park

-Situated along Burrard Inlet, watching boats go by off North Vancouver’s waterfront can be a full-time pastime.
+Situated along Burrard Inlet in the Metro Vancouver area of the Vancouver, Coast & Mountains region, watching boats go by off North Vancouver’s waterfront can be a full-time pastime.
 You will see every type of watercraft from cruise ships to tugs and pleasure boats.
 To the north are the North Shore mountains, majestic and protective of the city below.
 To the east is Deep Cove, a delightful community on the water that is very popular.
 If you enjoy hiking to viewpoints, there is a wealth of moderate hiking trails in Mount Seymour Provincial Park.
 Several parks, trails, gardens and more attract visitors to enjoy what North Vancouver has to offer in the great outdoors.

 One of Metro Vancouver’s main attractions, the Capilano Suspension Bridge, is located here.
 Experience the thrill of crossing the 137 metre (450 feet) swaying bridge that’s suspended 70 metres (230 feet) above Capilano River.
 Take the Grouse Mountain Skyride up the mountain to get a stunning view of Vancouver’s North Shore and the city of Vancouver stretched out before you.
 Visit Lynn Canyon for excellent forest trails, suspension bridge and ecology centre.
 Popular Lonsdale Quay Market is built out over the water and is a colourful, multilevel market with boutiques, quirky shops and a wonderful array of fresh market foods and restaurants.
 You can also take the Sea-Bus over to Vancouver (and return) from Lonsdale Quay.